clj-easy/graal-docs/CLJ-1472/README.md

 Verify the Clojure version by running `clojure -Stree`.

 - If the `native-image` binary is not on the `PATH`, set either:
   - the `GRAALVM_HOME` environment variable to the location of your GraalVM installation
-  - the `NATIVE_IMAGE` environment variable to the location of GraalVM's `native-image` command.  then no environment variable has
+  - the `NATIVE_IMAGE` environment variable to the location of GraalVM's `native-image` command.

 - Run `./compile`, after some output that looks similar to this:
      ```